 - 1. A building permit is requested for any repair, reconstruction or improvement to a non-conforming structure, involving alteration of any wall, ceiling, floor or other structural part of the building; - 2.
 The cost of the improvement, or the amount of damage, equals or exceeds 50 percent of the market value of the structure either before the improvement or repair is started or before the building was damaged; and - 3.
-The cost is calculated cumulatively over the life of the structure during the time the structure has been located in a designated floodplain.
+The cost is calculated cumulatively over the life of the structure.